MoogieX/Starfallen/sci-fi-rpg/EPIC.md

 ### **Starfallen Storyline & Mechanics Expansion: Goal Sheet (Revised)**

 **Overall Goal:** Implement a robust looting, crafting, weapon/armor upgrade systems, and player status effects to expand gameplay and narrative.
+The game structure will be similar to Voidfallen, including directional assets.

 ---